 - Your name, local, permanent, and email addresses; local, permanent and cell phone numbers; college; major; enrollment status/rank; classification (includes level and full-time/part-time status, as well as freshmen, sophomore, etc.); dates of attendance; anticipated date of graduation; degrees; honors, awards; participation in officially recognized activities/sports; photographs for University publications or websites; institution attended immediately prior to admission.

-If a student requests that Student Records withhold directory information under FERPA, your restriction will be honored and not released.
-Please print the Authorization to Withhold Directory Information (PDF) and email that authorization to the Office of Student Records.
+If a student requests that the Office of the Registrar withhold directory information under FERPA, your restriction will be honored and not released.
+Please print the Authorization to Withhold Directory Information (PDF) and email that authorization to firstname.lastname@example.org.